MvvmCross/MvvmCross/docs/_posts/2018-2-6-mvvmcross-6.0.0-release.md

 Our `WebBrowser` plugin now has support for macOS!
 All thanks to [@tofutim](https://github.com/tofutim).

 ### UWP
+We now cover scenarios where apps are launched from file associations, URIs and many more!
+At code level this means `MvxFormsWindowsSetup` now expects a parameter of type `IActivatedEventArgs` instead of `LaunchActivatedEventArgs`.
+Thanks for this [@MartinZikmund](https://github.com/MartinZikmund)!

 [kipters](https://github.com/kipters) made a great job adding StarterPack content for UWP!
 But unfortunately NuGet doesn't like nuspec content anymore.
 We are actively looking for a way to improve the installation experience.

 ### Tizen